keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-01-Get-Started-Part-1.md

 When we filter a sound, we are changing the loudness of certain frequencies within that sound.
 So it makes sense to go back and ask the seemingly innocuous question: what is loudness?

 **Loudness** is our brains translation[^notreally2] of the strength of a sound, or, in other words, how hard the air molecules which make up a sound are vibrating.
-Intuitively, the harder the air is a-shakin', the louder the sound is a-soundin', and conversly, the weaker the quieter.
-A sound's total loudness relates to the loudness of all of it's components: not just the fundamental frequency, and not just the harmonics.
-We hear different frequencies with different sensitivity, which is why loudness can be different than absolute volume, or why certain songs often sound louder than others even though they are scientifically the same average volume.
+Intuitively, the harder the air is a-shakin', the louder the sound is a-soundin', and conversely, the weaker the quieter.
+A sound's total loudness relates to the loudness of all of it's component frequencies: not just the fundamental frequency, and not just the harmonics.
+We hear different frequencies with different sensitivity, which is why loudness is often different than absolute volume, and why certain songs often sound louder than others even though they are scientifically the same average volume.

 ### Recreating Sound